-Graphene is a one-atom-thick sheet of carbon atoms in a honeycomb (hexagons or chicken-wire) crystal lattice.
-Researchers started to study Graphene in 2004, and since then they have found dozens of potential applications and exciting properties of this truly 'wonder material'.
+Graphene is a one-atom-thick sheet of carbon atoms arranged in a honeycomb (hexagons or chicken-wire) crystal lattice.
+Researchers started to study Graphene in 2004, and since then they have found dozens of potential applications and exciting properties of this wonder material.
 Graphene is set to revolutionize a lot of industries, including sensors, batteries, conductors, displays, electronics, energy generation, medicine and more.

 Pure-play graphene companies

 In the past few years several graphene producers and graphene application developers started trading in stock exchanges around the world - mostly in Australia, Canada and the UK.
 Here we'll list some of those companies:

 Versarien (AIM:VRS) is an advanced materials group leveraging proprietary technology to create innovative engineering solutions for its clients in a diverse range of industries - focusing on graphene materials.

 Haydale (AIM:HAYD) is a UK-based supplier of functionalized graphene and related technologies.
 Haydale is mostly involved with graphene composite solutions and graphene-based inks.
 In 2016 Haydale acquired ACMC, a US-based silicon carbide whisker manufacturer.